xspager/Cedar_tools/README.md

 - Ken Shirriff's [Simulating a Xerox Alto with the ContrAlto simulator: games and Smalltalk](http://www.righto.com/2016/10/simulating-xerox-alto-with-contralto.html)
 - Ken did manage to compile a hello world BCPL program on the Alto (emulator): ["Hello world" in the BCPL language on the Xerox Alto simulator](http://www.righto.com/2016/06/hello-world-in-bcpl-language-on-xerox.html)
-- End of course the Alto Restoration playlist https://www.youtube.com/playlist?list=PL-_93BVApb58I3ZV67LW3S_JEMFnDrQDj where CuriousMark, Ken Shirriff and Carl Claunch fix Alan Kay's Alto, if I'm not mistaken.
+- And of course the Alto Restoration playlist https://www.youtube.com/playlist?list=PL-_93BVApb58I3ZV67LW3S_JEMFnDrQDj where CuriousMark, Ken Shirriff and Carl Claunch fix Alan Kay's Alto, if I'm not mistaken.
+- Pascal in Cedar (Mesa?) **TODO find link**

 ## Goal of this repo